1.Do I need to take the GRE and the MCAT to apply for the MD/PhD Program?

 1. How will I be supported during my training?

-The program pays for the majority of tuition and fees and provides a $23,000 living stipend.
+The program waives tuition and provides a $27,000 stipend.
 We also pay for student health insurance.
-Students are responsible for paying $25 each semester for tuition as well as fees totaling approximately $405 in Fall, $268 in Spring, and $220 in Summer.
+Students are responsible for paying $25 each semester for tuition as well as fees.
 During your graduate years, you can apply for fellowships and a successful award will result in additional funding for you!

 The dual degree is often attractive to residency programs looking for mature house staff with investigative interests.
 This has been especially true in Neurology, Psychiatry, Surgery, Therapeutic Radiology and Internal Medicine subspecialties.
 Furthermore, since the majority of residency and fellowship programs have strong research components (e.g. one - two years in general surgery), MD/PhD students have an opportunity to complete further training that launches their faculty research careers.